CruiseOutlook

 Getting Around

-The cruise pier is conveniently located near the main town of Uturoa, which is within walking distance.
-For those looking to explore further, taxis and local shuttles are readily available to transport you to various attractions around the island.
+The cruise pier is conveniently located near the main town of Uturoa, making it easy to explore on foot.
+Taxis and local shuttles are also available for those wanting to venture further afield.

 Top Things to Do